stefan-bc/dublin-properties/README.md

 # Dublin Property Prices

-A demo data-analyst project: every registered residential property sale in Dublin since 2010, ingested weekly from Ireland's official [PSRA Residential Property Price Register](https://www.propertypriceregister.ie), stored in Supabase, and shown on a small dark-themed dashboard with instant
+A demo project: every registered residential property sale in Dublin since 2010, ingested weekly from Ireland's official [PSRA Residential Property Price Register](https://www.propertypriceregister.ie), stored in Supabase, and shown on a small dark-themed dashboard with instant